 The decision to emigrate to another country is always difficult, no less so when making aliyah to Israel.
 Olim (new immigrants to Israel) struggle with the Hebrew language, Israeli mentality, and the extensive bureaucracy they face in trying to arrange their legal status.
 However, the State of Israel encourages Jews to immigrate, and makes every effort to ensure a smooth absorption for immigrants.
 Accordingly, olim as entitled to many rights, including monetary benefits, Hebrew-language studies, assistance in finding employment, tax benefits, scholarships, and a subsidy for apartment rental.

 Unfortunately, olim are not always aware of the rights and benefits they can receive.
 In this article, an Israeli immigration law expert explains olim benefits and what kind of assistance olim may need in taking advantage of their rights.

-The law offices of Cohen, Decker, Pex and Brosh, in Jerusalem and Tel Aviv, specialize in Israeli immigration law.
+Our law offices in Jerusalem and Tel Aviv, specialize in Israeli immigration law.
 Attorneys from our office offer legal advice and assistance on issues such as obtaining Israeli legal status, the process of Aliyah, taking advantage of olim rights, and more.

 Aliyah to Israel in 2020